omegaup/omegaup/frontend/www/docs/Runner.md

 > }
 > ```

-*Grader* initially assumes that *Runner* always has the input set.
-Once the input set is located, *Runner* extracts the language from the previously mentioned opaque token (jejeje :P), and with that information, the *Sandbox* executes the program for each input, recording the standard output and metadata such as whether the execution had an error, as well as the time and memory used.
-It then builds a JSON object with this information and returns it.
-After the response is sent, the temporary folder and all generated files are automatically deleted.
+*Grader* initially assumes that *Runner* always has access to the input set.
+Once the input set is located, *Runner* extracts the language from the previously mentioned opaque token.
+Using this information, the *Sandbox* executes the program for each input, capturing the standard output and metadata such as execution errors, runtime, and memory usage.
+It then constructs a JSON object containing this data and returns it.
+After the response is delivered, the temporary folder and all generated files are automatically deleted.

-If *Runner* does not have the input set, it returns a JSON object with the appropriate error.
+If *Runner* does not detect the input set, it returns a JSON object with the relevant error.

 ### Output